 You see, you never ran out of doing something.
 You are constantly busy doing something all the time.
-Not the type of busy where you hustle out of productivity, but the type of busy where you’re juggling with many things at any given time.
+Not the type of busy where you hustle out of productivity, but the type of busy where you’re juggling many things at any given time.
 Just like making a decision.
 Not making a decision is still a decision.
-You are given many options but end up not choosing any of them, which is still a choice of decision.
+You are given many options but end up not choosing any of them, which is still a choice decision.

 Why You Can’t Wu Wei